creativelaurels/learn-python-the-hard-way/README.md

-# book-exercises
+# Learn Python The Hard Way
-Exercises for learning & practicing code.
+# Exercises for learning & practicing Python

-1. Learning Python The Hard Way